-- What is the concentration?
+- What is concentration?
 A higher concentration means less product needs to be taken for each dose.
-This can lead to a significant savings in overall cost.
+This can lead to significant savings in the overall cost.

 - Which functions can the product perform?
 The product should provide antibacterial, antiviral, and antifungal benefits.

 - Who are the professionals involved?
 Websites, merely the middlemen, may not know much about the product they are selling, even if it is supposedly professionally made.
 Choose a product whose makers are on the website, health professionals who know what they are talking about.

 Definitely not!
 The only form to purchase is nanoparticles, and you will be aware of this by the mention of colloids.

 First, no matter how they are dressed up, there are only two forms: salts and particles.
 Ignore labels with fancy names, such as silver hydrosols or any other so-called NASA-recommended form.

 Also, don’t be fooled by the mention of ionic silver.
 Both silver particles and salts have and release silver ions.
 Particles release them slowly and gently, while salts release them like a flood.
 Slow-release and low concentration is several orders of magnitude more than enough for their effect, so it is not advisable or necessary to flood the body.

 Second, only the particles are truly colloidal.
 As explained previously, colloidal silver means silver nanoparticles suspended in liquid, most often water.
 Silver salts, also known as silver nitrates, will dissolve in liquid, and they do not function the same way.

 Labels can be misleading, but here are two tips to help you sleuth out what is being marketed: